 COVID-19 Update TCI

-Some changes have occurred in the Turks and Caicos Islands’ COVID-19 position since the previous update.
-Five (5) new confirmed cases have been recorded; all are contacts of known confirmed cases. this increases the number of active confirmed cases in the tci to sixty-four (64), with three (3) cases continuing to be under hospital care.
-The Public Health Team continues with aggressive contact tracing and control measures in relation to all active cases.
+The Turks and Caicos Islands has seen some change in its covid-19 position since the previous update.
+Two (2) new confirmed cases of covid-19 have been recorded.
+Both cases are local transmission without clear epidemiological links.
+Because of the departure of a confirmed case, the number of active confirmed cases now stands at fifty-seven (57).
+Four (4) of the cases continue to be under hospital care.
+The Public Health Team is continuing its implementation of aggressive contact tracing and control measures in relation to all active cases.

-Forty-three (43) new test results have been recorded since the previous update, confirming five (5) persons positive and thirty-eight (38) persons tested negative for COVID-19.
-To date, the TCI has recorded a total of one thousand one hundred and sixty-eight (1168) test results, with one thousand and sixty-four (1064) confirmed to be negative and one hundred and four (104) positive confirmations.
+Thirty-seven (37) new test results have been recorded since the previous update.
+Confirming two (2) persons positive and thirty-five (35) individuals have tested negative for covid-19.
+To date, the TCI has recorded a total of nine hundred and forty-three (943) test results, with eight hundred and seventy-two (872) confirmed to be negative and seventy-one (71) positive confirmations.
 All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.

-The number of persons in quarantine/observation has increased to 195.
-This includes: Confirmed cases (64), primary contacts of confirmed cases (88), secondary contacts of confirmed cases (37) returning TCI residents (6) – Nine (9) of these persons are currently being quarantined at a non-medical facility.
+The number of persons in quarantine/observation has increased to 291.
+This includes: Confirmed cases (57), primary contacts of confirmed cases (115), secondary contacts of confirmed cases (78) returning TCI residents (41) – Twenty-one (21) of these persons are currently being quarantined at a non-medical facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.

-To date, a total of 1,202 individuals have been released from quarantine/observation status.
+The increase in quarantine/observation numbers is as a result of the new confirmed cases and their contacts being added to quarantine/observation status.
+To date, a total of 980 individuals have been released from quarantine/observation status.

 Local testing is being conducted for persons in a range of categories, according to the national testing strategy.
 This includes frontline workers and those who may need to travel for treatment abroad.
 These persons would not be reflected in quarantine numbers.

-The public is strongly urged to follow all health advice and guidelines from the Ministry, especially as we progress with the phased reopening.
+The public is strongly urged to follow the health advice and guidelines from the Ministry, especially as we progress with the phased reopening.

 Please note the following definitions: